New Signers Program

 6. Compare identity development based on their own lived experiences with Deaf people’s lived experiences in United States

-On the myCourses platform you will find information about your ASL online and in-person classes and in-person evening and weekend activities, including a syllabus, a course schedule, and any other information you need for the ASL classes and evening and weekend activities.
+On the myCourses platform you will find information about your ASL classes and evening and weekend activities, including a syllabus, a course schedule, and any other information you need for the ASL classes and evening and weekend activities.
 The point system will be posted in myCourses.
 Also, there will be a link that includes contact information for people that you might want to reach.

 Yes.
 RIT/NTID is a welcoming and supportive environment for all learners.
 Students with low vision or who are blind will work with the Disability Service Office and their instructor to determine the best ways in which to support their needs.

-NSP will involve daily group activities in online classes.
-You also can connect with students in your class from the class list in myCourses.
-One of the reasons that the last week of the program is held in-person is to give you an opportunity to maximize your interaction time with other students in the program while learning ASL.
+NSP will involve daily group activities and give you opportunities to maximize your interaction time with other students in the program while learning ASL.

 A point system will be used to track your daily participation and assignments.
 You can get access to the point system at any time during NSP by using the Grades tool on myCourses to see your progress.
 Near the end of program, you will have an opportunity to meet with the instructor to discuss your ASL development and skills.
 You will receive a letter grade at the end of the program.